-YORK HARBOR (1st CD) - The town of York has requested maintenance dredging.
-A contract was advertised in August 2017.
-Bids were opened on Sept.
-19, 2017.
-The proposed work consists of the mechanical maintenance dredging to remove shoals in the two 8-foot-deep anchorages and a portion of the 10-foot-deep entrance channel.
-Removal of derelict moorings also may be required.
+YORK HARBOR (1st CD) - A contract was awarded to Prock Marine Co. in October 2017 to conduct mechanical maintenance dredging in the two 8-foot-deep anchorages and a portion of the 10-foot-deep entrance channel.
+Several derelict moorings also were removed by the contractor.
 Both commercial fishing boats and recreational boats are moored in the harbor.
-The work consists of the maintenance dredging of approximately 40,000 cubic yards of primarily fine-grain sand, silt, and clay, with more coarse-grain sand and gravel from the channel, returning the Federal project to its authorized dimensions.
-The dredged material will be placed at the Cape Arundel Disposal Site, about 14 miles away.
-The dredge window is Nov.
-1 to March 31.
-The contractor will be allowed to dredge 24 hours per day, 7 days per week.

-The work was expected to be completed in February 2018.
+The work consisted of the maintenance dredging of approximately 40,000 cubic yards of primarily fine-grain sand, silt, and clay, with more coarse-grain sand and gravel from the channel, returning the Federal project to its authorized dimensions.
+The dredged material was placed at the Cape Arundel Disposal Site, about 14 miles away.
+The dredging started in late November 2017 and was completed in February 2018.